 - Location: Kailua-Kona

-- Insider Tip: This is a great spot for spotting turtles, which will munch on the algae that lines the shore.
-Don’t touch them or get near, however; they are a protected species here.
+- Insider Tip: This is a great spot for spotting turtles, which will munch on the algae that line the shore.
+Don’t touch or get near them; they are a protected species.

 11. Living Stones Church/Hale Halawai O Holualoa

 - Insider Tip: There is still a Sunday mass service every week.

 Looking at this ancient structure, you can tell that this is a building steeped in tradition and history.
 While today the building is known as the Living Stones Church, this is a recent moniker; it used to be called Hale Halawaio Holualoa.
 Christian missionaries arrived in the region in 1820, and Hale Halawai O Holualoa was built in the 1850s.

 During excavations from this building (made from coral lime and lava rock), game boards were found, proving that this was not just a place of worship for a new religion but also a place of community and togetherness.